 This section provides information on model and metamodel specifications that are available for Web Services.
 The use of models and metamodels, unfortunately, are often overlooked in discussions of Web Services.
 It is important to familiarize yourself with the models and metamodels available.

 The models and metamodels described on this site are listed below.
-You can also navigate among the specifications by using the menu tree at the bottom of each page.
+You can also navigate among the specifications by using the menu tree at the left of each page.

 - Business Process Modeling Language (BPML)

 - Business Process Modeling Notation (BPMN)

 - WS Choreography Model

 The Savvy Manager's Guide

 Douglas K Barry is also the author of a book that explains Web Services, service-oriented architecture, and Cloud Computing in an easy-to-understand, non-technical manner.